 Recommendation: Information should be made available to allow timely reporting.

-Management response: The Fire District is aware of the financial filing requirement and will in the future work to ensure records are available in accordance with CPA engagement letter.
+Management response: The Fire District is aware of the financial filing requirement and is working to get delinquent annual reports filed.
+The District will ensure records are available to ensure timely filing annual reports by 2024.